LoopKit/loopdocs/docs/gh-actions/gh-update.md

-## Update Loop using Github Actions
+## Update Loop using GitHub Actions

 This is only available with Loop 3 and Loop dev branch.

-**You must build Loop every 90 days when you use this method.**

 Once you have built Loop one time with github Build Actions, updates are fast and easy.

 **You must build Loop every 90 days when you use this method.**

-1. Sign in to Github and select your LoopWorkspace repository from your repositories list
+1. Sign in to GitHub and select your LoopWorkspace repository from your repositories list
 1. Look to see if your fork is up to date
+    * The dropdown in this graphic shows the dev branch.
+    * After the release of Loop-dev as Loop 3.0, you will want master.
+For a specific release, such as 3.1.2 (which does not exist - so don't look for it), it will be that specific release.
-    * If your fork is up to date you will see the message `This branch is up to date with LoopKit/LoopWorkspace:dev` - there is no need to build again unless you are near your 90 day expiration data - in which case, proceed to Step 3
+    * If your fork is up to date with LoopKit version for that `{branch}`, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}}` - there is no need to build again unless you are near your 90 day expiration data - in which case, proceed to Step 3
     * If your fork shows a message such as `This branch is 3 commits behind LoopKit:dev` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic below, then in the pop-up window, tap on `Update branch`

     ![message displayed when your fork of LoopWorkspace is behind LoopKit version](img/github-build-check-fork-status.svg){width="700"}